-Aircraft Recycling/Decommissioning: The region is currently underserved with regards to decommissioning and recycling of aircraft body parts, frames and engines.
-According to sector specialists, approximately 12,000 aircraft globally are to retire within the next two decades, means that this category would fetch lucrative margin through recycling of airframes and parts.
+Aircraft Recycling/Decommissioning: The region is currently underserved with regards to decommissioning and recycling of aircraft body parts, frames, and engines.
+According to sector specialists, approximately 12,000 aircraft globally are to retire within the next two decades, meaning that this category could fetch a lucrative margin through recycling of airframes and parts.

-Training and Development: The Middle East region is short of suitable skilled manpower.
-In order to keep up with the growing need across the aviation system value chain with regards to supply of pilots, crew, technical, mechanical and operational manpower, there is a need for both academic and practical training centers and flight simulators.
-Based on current orders, it is estimated that the UAE alone would require around 22,000 pilot and crew members by 2033.
-To cater to such demand and provide high standard of service, training and development will become critically important.
-In addition, in view of high net wealth of citizens in the region and the increased need for mid-size, on-demand flights, technical training facilities will become a major support for the growing for Aero Taxi sector.
+Training and Development: The Middle East region is short of skilled manpower.
+In order to keep up with the growing need across the aviation system value chain for pilots, crew, technical, mechanical, and operational manpower, there is a need for both academic and practical training centers and flight simulators.
+Based on current orders, it is estimated that the UAE alone would require around 22,000 pilots and crewmembers by 2033.
+To cater to such demand and provide a high standard of service, training and development will become critically important.
+In addition, in view of the high net wealth of citizens in the region and the increased need for mid-size, on-demand flights, technical training facilities will become a major support for the growing aero taxi sector.

-In addition to the aforementioned best prospect sectors, the UAE is undertaking many initiatives to control the emissions of the aviation sector and reduce its environmental impact.
-The aviation regulatory authorities of the UAE have promulgated policies pertaining to engine emissions thereby imposing challenge for the airline companies operating in the country.
+3D printing continues to provide opportunities for new companies to expand and collaborate, especially in line with UAE’s initiatives to control the emissions of the aviation sector and reduce its environmental impact.
+The aviation regulatory authorities of the UAE have promulgated policies pertaining to engine emissions, imposing challenges for the airline companies operating in the country.
 The know-how and technological advantage of the U.S. in the field of fuel emissions and clean energy could help American companies expand in the region.
 Other areas of opportunity for foreign companies include 3D printing and certification services, infrastructure planning, and airspace management.